single-spa/single-spa/docs/parcels.md

 There are a lot of different approaches to share components across libraries.
 One we use extensively for leaf nodes (buttons, etc) is web components.
 However once you move beyond a leaf node it's much more difficult to share complex components across different frameworks.
-Single Spa parcels takes the same concepts of multiple applications written in multiple frameworks and applies that to components.
+Single-spa parcels takes the same concepts of multiple applications written in multiple frameworks and applies that to components.

 ### Imperative Applications

-Sometimes you need a single spa application to be mounted in a very specific situation.
+Sometimes you need a single-spa application to be mounted in a very specific situation.
 That situation could be in an area where another application is active 99% of the time by itself.
 You could use the [application activity Function](/docs/single-spa-config.md#activity-function) and `localStorage` or `history` to manage that or you could mount your application as a parcel.